Steamboat: Mississippi and Missouri river traffic

 For most of the 19th century and part of the early 20th century, trade on the Mississippi River was dominated by paddle-wheel steamboats.
 Their use generated rapid development of economies of port cities; the exploitation of agricultural and commodity products, which could be more easily transported to markets; and prosperity along the major rivers.
-Their success led to penetration deep into the continent, where Anson Northup in 1859 became first steamer to cross the Canada–US border on the Red River.
+Their success led to penetration deep into the continent, where Anson Northup in 1859 became the first steamer to cross the Canada–US border on the Red River.
 They would also be involved in major political events, as when Louis Riel seized International at Fort Garry, or Gabriel Dumont was engaged by Northcote at Batoche.
 Steamboats were held in such high esteem that they could become state symbols; the Steamboat Iowa (1838) is incorporated in the Seal of Iowa because it represented speed, power, and progress.

 At the same time, the expanding steamboat traffic had severe adverse environmental effects, in the Middle Mississippi Valley especially, between St. Louis and the river's confluence with the Ohio.
 The steamboats consumed much wood for fuel, and the river floodplain and banks became deforested.
 This led to instability in the banks, addition of silt to the water, making the river both shallower and hence wider and causing unpredictable, lateral movement of the river channel across the wide, ten-mile floodplain, endangering navigation.
 Boats designated as snagpullers to keep the channels free had crews that sometimes cut remaining large trees 100–200 ft or more back from the banks, exacerbating the problems.
 In the 19th century, the flooding of the Mississippi became a more severe problem than when the floodplain was filled with trees and brush.